 Coronavirus (Covid019) has been declared a national emergency.
-Due to an abundance of caution concerning COVID-19 and everyone’s personal health and safety, Tacoma Community House will temporarily close to the public on Monday, March 16th and will reopen for service on Monday, April 6th.
+Due to an abundance of caution concerning COVID-19 and everyone’s personal health and safety, Tacoma Community House will temporarily close to the public on Monday, March 16th until further notice and/or by appointment only.

 What you can do:

 - Be kind to others.
 Many people from other countries, like our clients, are being blamed for the spread of the virus

 - Wash your hands for 20 seconds with soap and water, often

 - Don’t touch your face

 - Sneeze into your arm, or, if using a tissue, throw it away, and wash your hands

 - Clean surfaces and door handles with disinfectants

 - If you are sick, stay or go home (check with your supervisor).